 Ruzzle Adventure Activity Feed

-For instance, tapping into your player data, you can create effective monetization strategies with the following in place.
-An example of contextual, social and community driven in-app purchase model, can be seen in Frontline Commando 2.
+For instance, tapping into your player data, you can create effective app monetization strategies with the following in place.
+An example of a contextual, social and community driven in app purchase model, can be seen in Frontline Commando 2.
 They recommend purchases based on the player’s interaction on the activity feed – where he can also see what other players are doing.